sourcegraph/about/handbook/product/beta_and_experimental_feature_labels.md

 # Beta and experimental feature labels

-We use a hierarchy of feature labels to set expectations with our users and internally: `Experimental` << `Beta` << GA.
+We use a hierarchy of feature labels to set expectations with our users and internally: `Experimental` ➡️ `Beta` ➡️ GA.

-GA ("General Availability") has no in-product label and is the default user assumption for an unlabelled feature.
+[GA ("General Availability")](https://www.productplan.com/glossary/general-availability/) has no in-product label and is the default user assumption for an unlabelled feature.

 ## Why we use these labels: